KermitPurple96/CTF_tools/README.md

-# OSCP Aux Recon Tools
+# OSCP python support tools

-A small set of tools developed to pass my OSCP, this set consists of:
+A small set of python tools developed to pass OSCP, this set consists of 3 scripts for downloading tools (toolpy), generating payloads for reverse shells (shellpy) and transferring files (servpy)
-Temporary HTTP server and reconnaissance scripts in bash and PowerShell, which work together to facilitate reconnaissance and logistics tasks during machines and CTFs resolution.

 pip install pyftpdlib pyopenssl colorama psutil